Bootstrap

 Imported Services

-We're going deeper now.
-Although the purpose of a DI container is to create objects, exceptionally there may be a need to insert an existing object into the container.
-We do this by defining the service with the imported: true attribute.
+Now we go deeper.
+Although the purpose of the DI container is to create objects, occasionally there might be a need to insert an existing object into the container.
+We do this by defining the service with the imported: true flag.

 services: